fdiengdoh/crud/README.md

   Using `.htaccess` file to write pretty  url and the `public_html/index.php` acts as a central router to dispatch requests to the appropriate pages in the `app/` directory.
 #### - Assets:
   Ensure the `public_html/image/` `public_html/assets` and `public_html/js/vendor/tinymce/` directories exist and have the correct permissions.

+### - Cache
+This app has a functionality to cache pages to increase performance. cache is updated when a user create a new post, or someone comment on the blog.

 ### Next Steps
 Once the installation and initial setup are complete, you can further customize the application or review security and performance enhancements before moving to production.